kojiishi/switchbot-rs/cli/README.md

 In the [Batch Mode] example above, if the device 4 is on, both the device 2 and 4 are turned off, regardless of the power status of the device 2.

-If you want to toggle multiple devices independently, you can specify the if-command for each device.
+If you want to toggle multiple devices independently, please specify the if-command for each device.
 ```shell-session
 switchbot 4 if/power=on/off/on 2 if/power=on/off/on
 ```